ray-project/ray/doc/source/tune-usage.rst

 Tune CLI (Experimental)
 -----------------------

-``tune`` is a powerful, easy-to-use command line interface (CLI) to manage and monitor your experiments on Ray.
+``tune`` has a easy-to-use command line interface (CLI) to manage and monitor your experiments on Ray.
 To do this, verify that you have the ``tabulate`` library installed:

 .. code-block:: bash

     $ pip install tabulate

-Here are a few examples of command line calls that can be made and the corresponding terminal output.
-The commands will resize your output based on the size of your terminal.
+Here are a few examples of command line calls.

 - ``tune ls``: List tabular information about trials within an experiment.
 Add the ``--sort`` flag to sort the output by specific columns.
-Empty columns will be removed and reported by default.
-If the terminal window is not wide enough to fit the entire table, columns will be dropped and reported based on the order of fields requested.

 .. code-block:: bash